GDSC-PLM/gdg-phsw-2025/documentation/SRS-Document.md

 1. **Technology Stack:**
    - Must use Next.js (React framework)
    - Must use TypeScript (type-safe development)
-   - No CSS frameworks or styling libraries in Phase 1
+   - No CSS frameworks or styling libraries

 2. **Content Management:**
    - All content must be hardcoded in components